 Start by developing a resource list and network with local organizations and professionals currently serving children and families impacted by adoption and/or foster care.
 This will help you see where there are resources in place and where there are gaps.
-You can then begin to think through the role you, your church, or your organization can play in meeting those specific needs.
-Visit Show Hope's Hope for the Journey Resources page for activities and discussion questions.
+You can then begin to think through the role you, your church, or your organization can lay in meeting those specific needs.